Reference Date: 02-June-2014

 Agricultural production hampered by civil strife

-A joint CILSS/FAO/FewsNet/WFP Crop and Food Security Assessment Mission that visited the country recently, estimated 2013 aggregate cereals production at some 5.5 million tonnes (including off-season crop harvest forecasts), about 18 percent lower than the 2012 output and 8 percent below the average of the previous five years.
+The official estimate puts the 2013 aggregate cereal production at some 5.7 million tonnes, about 14 percent lower than the 2012 output but close to the average of the previous five years.
 The drop in cereal production was driven mostly by a steep contraction in coarse grains output.
-Production of millet, the most important staple, has declined by 30 percent.
-By contrast, 2013 rice production was similar to previous year’s level.
+Production of millet, the most important staple, has declined by 35 percent.
+By contrast, 2013 rice production was 15 percent higher than the 2012 output.

 Continued assistance is still needed for vulnerable people